dkumor/jsonjsontemplate/README.md

 - https://github.com/datavis-tech/json-templates
 - https://github.com/lightsofapollo/json-templater

-JsonJsonTemplate supports more general operations than these approaches, while maintaining simplicity for regular usage.
+JsonJsonTemplate supports more general operations than these approaches, at the cost of slightly higher complexity.

 ## Implementations in this Repository